ognistik/alfred-pasteflow/README.md

 The main menu is your control center for PasteFlow.
 Here's some things you can do without even actioning any menu option:

 * See your list in large text with CMD L
-* Copy your entire list at once with CMD C
+* Copy your entire list (in plain text) at once with CMD C
-* Use Alfred's Universal Actions on your full list
+* Use Alfred's Universal Actions on your full list text

 *Note: Pasteflow's menus are populated dynamically.
 For example, you won't see some processing options if your list is empty, the "Next Item" processing option won't be available if all items have been processed and the list isn't set to restart, or you will not have the "insert in next position" modifier [if it makes no difference](#advanced-insertion-and-processing)...*